 Zero-emission technology manufacturers

-Recently-enacted legislation temporarily reduces CIT rates on eligible income from zero-emission technology manufacturing and processing activities by 50% (lowering the general rate to 7.5% and the CCPC rate to 4.5%) for 2022 to 2028 (the 2023 federal budget proposes to extend it to 2031), then these rates will gradually rise back to status quo by 2032 (an extension to 2035 is being proposed in the 2023 federal budget).
+CIT rates are temporarily reduced on eligible income from zero-emission technology manufacturing and processing activities by 50% (lowering the general rate to 7.5% and the CCPC rate to 4.5%) for 2022 to 2028 (the 2023 federal budget proposes to extend it to 2031), then these rates will gradually rise back to status quo by 2032 (an extension to 2035 is being proposed in the 2023 federal budget).
 To qualify for the lower tax rates, at least 10% of the company’s gross revenues from all active businesses carried on in Canada must be derived from eligible zero-emission technology manufacturing and processing activities.